onflow/docs/docs/evm/guides/foundry.md

 }
 ```

-We also need to update the test file.
+Before compiling, we also need to update the test file.

+### Testing

 Rename `test/Counter.t.sol` to `test/MyToken.t.sol` and replace the contents with the following:

 ```solidity
 pragma solidity ^0.8.20;